Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

 ## Login to the desired cloud

-We recommend you run the following commands from an Ubuntu vm iside of your Azure Stack.
+We recommend you run the following commands from an Ubuntu vm inside of your Azure Stack.
-If you do not already have a vm, create it using web Portal.
+If you do not already have a vm, create it using web Portal(ask your Azure Stack administrator for the link).

 ![](kubeflow-on-azure-stack/creating_vm.png)